-NUCLEAR OUTAGE CONTINGENT CALL OPTION
+NUCLEAR OUTAGE KNOCK-IN CALL OPTION

 LONG DESCRIPTION

-US Pwr Fin Conting Call Option 1/2/3 PJM Peak 15Jul-31Jul00 USD/MWh
+US Pwr Fin OptAC1/2/3 PJM Peak 15Jul-31Jul00 USD/MWh

+By submitting a transaction request via EnronOnline for this product, you expressly acknowledge and agree that the General Terms and Conditions (GTC), which you are required to accept before TRANSACTING ON THIS PRODUCT, will govern this transaction, notwithstanding any pROVISION to the contrary in the Electronic Trading Agreement or otherwise.

-A US Power Financial Contigent Call Option Transaction with Enron North America Corp. (“ENA”) under which Buyer shall pay ENA on the Premium Payment Date a Premium Payment equal to the amount submitted by Buyer via the website, and ENA shall pay Buyeron the Payment Date an amount (if any) for each Peak hour during a Knock-In Event equal to the product of (i) the Notional Quantity and (ii) the excess of the Floating Price over the Strike Price (the “Cash Settlement Amount”).
+A US Power Financial Knock-In Call Option Transaction with Enron North America Corp. (“ENA”) under which Buyer shall pay Seller on the Premium Payment Date a Premium Payment equal to the product of (i) the amount submitted by Buyer via the website, (ii) the Notional Quantity and (iii) the number of Peak hours during the term of the Transaction, and Seller shall pay Buyer an amount (if any) for each Peak hour during a Knock-In Event equal to the product of (i) the Notional Quantity and (ii) the excess of the Floating Price over the Strike Price (the “Cash Settlement Amount”).
 If for any Peak hour the Floating Price is equal to or less than the Strike Price, then no payment shall be due with respect to such Peak hour.
-The total Cash Settlement Amount shall be the lesser of (i) the actual Cash Settlement Amount; or (ii) US Dollars $5,000,000.00.
+The total Cash Settlement Amount for each Determination Period shall be the lesser of (i) the sum of the actual Cash Settlement Amounts for all Peak hours during such Determination Period; or (ii) US Dollars $4,000,000.00 (the “Total Cash Settlement Amount”).
 The Notional Quantity per Determination Period shall be the volume submitted by the Buyer on the website.
-The Strike Price shall be $100.00 per MWh.
 Each calendar month during the term of the Transaction will be a Determination Period; provided, that if the term of the Transaction is less than one calendar month, the Determination Period shall be the term of the Transaction.
-The Premium Payment Date will be [three (3)] days after the date the Parties enter into this Transaction.
-ThePayment Date will be the thirtieth (30th) calendar day following the date on which the Floating Price for the last Peak hour during the Determination Period is determinable.
+The Premium Payment Date will be three (3) days after the trade date of the Transaction.
+The Total Cash Settlement Amount will be payable by the thirtieth (30th) calendar day following the last day of the Determination Period (the “Payment Date”).

 A “Knock-In Event” is the contemporaneous Covered Outage of [one/two/three] of the nuclear units in the Outage Index.
 An outage of a unit otherwise meeting the definition of a Covered Outage that is caused by or results from, either directly or indirectly, Force Majeure shall in no event be included as a Covered Outage for purposes of determining the occurrence of a Knock-In Event, even if the Force Majeure is not the immediate proximate cause of the Covered Outage.
 A Knock-In Event will be begin on the later of (i) 7:00 a.m.
 E.P.T. on the first day the Knock-In Event occurs or (ii) 7:00 a.m.
 E.P.T. on the Effective Date.
 A Knock-In Event will conclude upon the earlier of (i) the expiration of 160 Peak hours from the beginning of the Knock-In Event; (ii) 11:00 p.m.
 E.P.T. on the last day during which there are contemporaneous Covered Outages of at least [one/two/three] of the nuclear units listed in the Outage Index; or (iii) 11:00 p.m.
 E.P.T. on the Termination Date.
 More than one Knock-In Event may occur during the Determination Period.